-The Academic Opportunity Experience (AOE) Program seeks to assist Program students to challenge themselves to excel academically, socially, intellectually and spiritually.
+The Academic Opportunity Experience (AOE) Program seeks to assist students to challenge themselves to excel academically, socially, intellectually and spiritually.
 It is our goal that students partner with us throughout the years to achieve an ever greater capacity for self-reliance and self-responsibility.
 Together, we create the tools necessary to build their personal character and become greater contributors to the campus and the world.

 The History of the AOE Program

 The Academic Opportunity Experience (AOE) Program was established by The College of Saint Rose based on the success of the New York State Arthur O. Eve Higher Education Opportunity Program.
 The AOE Program is designed to admit students to the College who demonstrate a high potential for success yet are inadmissible under the College’s general admission criteria.
 For over 25 years the AOE Program at The College of Saint Rose has partnered with hundreds of students providing supportive services and advocacy, leading to the completion of a college degree for students who may have believed this goal was otherwise beyond their reach.